 Human Rights Watch report blasts China as its chief barred from Hong Kong

-The global head of HRW, Kenneth Roth, was denied entry to Hong Kong on Sunday where he was expected to launch the report that covers the global human rights situation but features China prominently.
+The organization's global head, Kenneth Roth, was denied entry on Sunday to Hong Kong where he was expected to launch the report, which covers the global human rights situation but features China prominently.

-China last month announced sanctions on HRW and other U.S. NGOs as a countermeasure to the U.S. Hong Kong Human Rights and Democracy Act, which supports anti-government protests in Hong Kong and threatens China with sanctions for human rights abuses.
-L4N28C1R1
+China last month announced sanctions on HRW and other U.S. nongovernmental organizations (NGOs) as a countermeasure to the U.S. Hong Kong Human Rights and Democracy Act, which supports anti-government protests in Hong Kong and threatens China with sanctions for human rights abuses.

 Chinese state media has also broadly blamed fake news and Western interference for landslide victories against pro-Beijing election candidates in Taiwan and Hong Kong.

-The HRW report, which was released in new York on Tuesday, said Hong Kong police have used "excessive force" and have "increasingly restricted freedom of assembly" in the financial hub.
+The HRW report, released at the United Nations on Tuesday, said Hong Kong police have used "excessive force" and have "increasingly restricted freedom of assembly" there.
 It criticised Hong Kong's pro-Beijing leader Carrie Lam for refusing to launch an independent investigation into police abuses.

 Beijing denies any mistreatment of Uighurs or others in Xinjiang, saying it is providing vocational training to help stamp out Islamist extremism and separatism and to teach new skills.